After weeks of chest pain, Richard came to our Stavro Emergency Department at the urging of his wife. He was triaged and sent for testing.

 Michael Garron Hospital is one of five in Toronto to provide advanced cardiac care, like Richard received.
 And that’s a good thing, because there’s a high incidence of heart disease in our community.

 An expanded cath lab will allow us to perform twice as many procedures.
-What’s more, it will mitigate unexpected downtime and alleviate the need to transfer heart patients to other hospitals, when every second counts.
-We’ll also be able the relocate pacemaker implantations from the operating room, freeing precious time as we tackle Ontario’s surgery backlog.
+It will mitigate unexpected downtime and alleviate the need to transfer heart patients to other hospitals, when every second counts.
+And, we’ll be able the relocate pacemaker implantations from the operating room, freeing precious time as we tackle Ontario’s surgery backlog.

 “If the expansion means more people will get to restart like I did, I’m all for it,” Richard says.
 “More capacity means shorter wait times for treatment, meaning people can get back to their lives that much sooner.”